cyrusimap/cyrus-sasl/docsrc/sasl/quickstart.rst

 (MySQL, Postgres).

-Additionally, mechanisms such as PLAIN and LOGIN (where the plaintext password is directly supplied by the client) can perform direct password verification via the saslauthd daemon.
+Additionally, mechanisms such as PLAIN
+(where the plaintext password is directly supplied by the client) can perform direct password verification via the saslauthd daemon.
 This allows the use of LDAP, PAM, and a variety of other password verification